damjan64/shelly-green-guardian/load-shedding.md

 | ![Shelly Plus 1PM](img/Shelly_Plus_1PM.jpg)|**Shelly Plus 1PM** or a similar device with a built-in smart relay and power metering.
 This device it is used for Load Shedding.
 We connect to it a device that shall be switched off in case of network overload.
 There's nothing to stop us using more devices with different settings to be more flexible.|

 ##	Description

+The Shelly Plus 1PM, utilizing the **addEventHandler**, monitors whether the connected load is actively consuming power or in a standby state.
+If the power consumption exceeds the **minPowerToEnableLoadShedding** limit, the load is recognized as active, necessitating Load Shedding control.
+Otherwise, the algorithm transitions to a standby state.
+This functionality is embedded within the **startStopLoadShedding** function.
+By isolating the **startStopLoadShedding** function from the **addEventHandler**, it can be initialized during the script's startup.
+Importantly, this allows initialization even when a triggering condition for **addEventHandler** is not present at the script's start.

+When the Load Shedding algorithm is active, a timer is activated within the **startStopLoadShedding** function, periodically invoking the **loadSheddingManagement** function.
+The **loadSheddingManagement** function first retrieves data from the Shelly EM and then, based on the past energy consumption and the limits **loadSheddingPower** and **switchBackPower**, decides whether to trigger load shedding or not.
+Monitoring energy consumption is more suitable than monitoring power because the grid often experiences short-term spikes that do not significantly impact overall consumption.
+This way, the algorithm is less jittery.

 **Shelly EM** is Gen 1 device so no software is foreseen in this device.
 Nevertheless, you can retrieve real-time power consumption and energy usage data from this device.
 When installing the Shelly EM device, it is important to set a fixed IP address.
 This ensures that other devices can always locate it and access its data when needed.